Smith Corner, Lake Wicwas, Meredith Center, NH

 The Joseph F. Smith, Sr. family in the parlor of the family homestead on the occasion of daughter Mary's wedding to John Ainsboro of Derby Line, Vt., August 15, 1915.
 Both Joseph F. Smith senior and junior, served as Belknap County Commissioners and in the N.H.
 House of Representatives.
 Joe Jr., also served the Town of Meredith as a Selectman and member of the school board.
 Both were successful in business.
 Dr. Robinson W. Smith, holds the record in number of terms as Mayor of the City of Laconia, and served as assistant N.H.
 Commissioner of Agriculture, under the state's first commissioner, Andrew L. Felker, also of Meredith Center.
 Robinson was appointed the state's first state veterinarian, serving in that post for over 30 years, until his death in 1964.
 A diagnostic laboratory is named in his honor at the University of New Hampshire.
 Frederick Smith was the long-time headmaster of New Hampton School, while brother Maurice P. Smith served as assistant headmaster for several terms before joining the Interlakes High School faculty.
 Rachel married a Boston attorney, William Smart, who lunched at the Parker House everyday.
 Mary raised a family, operated a tourist cabin business with her husband, John, and taught school all her life in Derby Line, Vermont.
 Barbara married a Boston accountant, Truman C. Edwards, of the firm, T.C.
 Edwards & Son.
 The Smith sons were fortunate to be successful in their chosen professions as adults, while the Smith daughters were also successful in what fortunate daughters did in their generation, they married well.
 All attended the one-room school house in Meredith Center, and were graduates of New Hampton School, then known as the New Hampton Literary and Biblical Institution.
 Pictured are, seated: Rachel, Joseph F., Sr, wife Clara Isabelle Robinson, Barbara.
 Standing: Robinson W., Joseph Frank, Jr., Mary, Frederick, and Maurice P.

-After the Wicwas Lake House was destroyed by fire in the fall of 1935, Joe Smith, who operated a lumber company, dismantled an old, but very large barn he owned on Tucker Mountain Road, on what as known as the Mallard Farm, in the Chemung section of Meredith Center.
+After the Wicwas Lake House was destroyed by fire in October of 1935, Joe Smith, who operated a lumber company, dismantled an old, but large barn he owned on Tucker Mountain Road, on what was known as the Mallard Farm, in the Chemung section of Meredith Center.
 Smith had the barn dismantled, with each beam marked, and the structure was moved from across Lake Wicwas to the present site, with the hotel opening for business the following summer, never missing a summer season of business.
 Clipping from the Laconia Evening Citizen, July 3, 1936.

 The Great Room facing north, Wicwas Lodge